ilyavoronin/ref5-int/README.md

  * `rev.ref5` - reverses given expression
  * `pal.ref5` - checks if the given expression is palindrome
  * `seq.ref5` - checks if the given sequence of A and B is a correct braces sequence.
+ * `prime.ref5` - prints all prime numbers until the given number

 ### Tests
 ```shell